Overcoming Medication Challenges

 - Use language interpreter services.
 Magellan Rx provides these services for non-English-speaking members.

 Partnering with your MRx Cares health coach can help you identify any barriers preventing you from taking your medication as directed.
 He or she will work with you to set attainable goals that will help you maintain your health.
 Taking your medications is extremely important and there are many reasons that may interfere with that.
+As with any service, the MRx Cares program does have limitations.
+Because many of our patients have chronic conditions, the MRx Cares program cannot cure a disease, nor can our health coaches make a diagnosis or prescribe a treatment.
+The MRx Cares program aims to help patients manage their medications and lead healthy, vibrant lives.
 If you have any concerns regarding your medications, reach out to your MRx Cares health coach to discuss.
 They are always willing to listen and help you to maintain or improve your health.

 Therapy support and links